metal-gogo/pagina-suelta-first-attempt/README.md

 Additionally, there is a script configured to prevent us from committing files with linting issues.
 Whenever you try to commit, the linting will run and stop the commit if there is an issue with the code.

+### Enable Prettier

+One of our dependencies is [Prettier][prettier].
+Prettier is an opinionated code formatter for our codebase.
+Prettier works best by enabling its format on document save.
+In order to do this in vscode you need to install this [eslint extension][eslint_vscode_extension], and configure the IDE.
+We already have this configured in the [.vscode/settings.json](/.vscode/settings.json) file.

+### Debugging

+We have configured to debug our app on Chrome.
+To do this, you need to install this [Debugger for Chrome][debbuger_for_chrome] extension on your vscode, and configure the IDE.
+We already have this configured in the [/.vscode/launch.json](/.vscode/launch.json) file.

+You can add some breakpoints by by writing `debugger` statements in any part of the code while running the debugger.

 ## Testing

 We are using [jest][jest] to make our unit testing.
 This is already configured in the [jest.config.js](./jest.config.js).